 When acne first appeared in my mid-twenties, I had no idea how to treat it.
 I misapplied a lot of natural remedies like apple cider vinegar (both internally and externally), tea tree oil and jojoba oil.
 Nothing seemed to make anything better.
 I tried acupuncture and herbal tinctures.
 Eliminating dairy and gluten.
 All the things.

-I finally turned to drugs (Epiduo and Mirena) and Dermalogica products, which worked fairly well for a while.
+I finally turned to drugs (Epiduo and Mirena) and Dermalogica products, which worked well for a while to keep the breakouts to a minimum.
 Years later, I was nervous about my skin after going off birth control, but nothing happened.
 I was nervous to stop the Epiduo, but nothing happened.
 And finally, after having a baby, I decided I'd try to pull the plug (mostly) on Dermalogica and find some more natural skin care products to use.

 and now I wash my face with raw honey and moisturize with oil.

 I learned about honey washing from Lily Diamond of Kale & Caramel.
 She is whip smart when it comes to natural products, and she is now my skincare hero.